 On this page...

-Some publishers of instructional materials are now making their materials available in digital format.
-Unfortunately there is no central clearinghouse listing who these publishers are.
-Schools are encouraged to ask sales staff from these companies for lists of AIM that they can purchase.
+- Curriculum publishers are now making many of their materials available in digital format as well as print.
+Unfortunately there is no central clearinghouse listing who these publishers are or how accessible the digital content really is.

 - Process guidance for purchasing accessible learning materials is available through The PALM Initiative from the AEM Center at CAST.

 - LEAs are legally required to include language in their purchase contracts for publishers to provide accessible files.
 Local Purchase Order and Contract Language.

 - Vendors in the consumer market offer for purchase accessible audio files or eReaders that have audio and visual display options, e.g. Playaway, Kindle, Audible.

 Free Resources - There are no limitations in use for these materials; however, they may not offer a full array of accessibility options.